fbehrens/agili/README.md

-# mycodeext1 README
+# agili README

-This is the README for your extension "mycodeext1".
+This is the README for your extension "agili".
 After writing up a brief description, we recommend including the following sections.

 ## Features